Dog Breed Directory

 Treatment:

-Desmopressin (DDAVP) for mild cases, blood/plasma transfusions for severe bleeding, avoidance of NSAIDs, and pre-surgical testing/vWF replacement.
+Desmopressin (DDAVP) for mild cases, blood/plasma transfusions for severe bleeding, avoiding NSAIDs, pre-surgical testing.

 W